Colin Greening nets game winner as Toronto Marlies take 2-0 series lead over Utica | Maple Leafs Hotstove

 Third Period

 Marincin failed to help matters just seven seconds into the final frame by wildly firing the puck out of play for a delay-of-game penalty.
-Down by two men for 1:38, Toronto almost hung on but Michael Chaput produced an excellent finish to level the scores at two apiece.
+Down by two men for 1:38, Toronto almost hung on but Michael Chaput produced an excellent finish to level the score at two apiece.

 The turning point of the game arrived just 38 seconds later after Toronto killed the second penalty — Marincin exited the box and sent a stretch pass to Gauthier surging down the middle of the ice.
 The former first round pick in 2013 dished the puck off to his right, where Greening buried his shot past Demko in a hurry to restore the Marlies lead.